 It is against this background that on annual basis, uThukela district municipality holds the Disability summit.
-The last Summit was held in 2016 and according to the yearly programme of the municipality; the next Summit will take place in the 2017/2018 financial year.
+The last Summit was held in 2016 and the plan is to have it in the 2018/2019 financial year.

-3.5.17.5.5 CHILDHOOD DEVELOPMENT
+3.5.20.7.1 CHILDHOOD DEVELOPMENT

 The programme Children's Rights takes care of the Early Childhood development (ECD) initiative whereby the focus is on supporting centres for early child development as per their unique identified needs.uThukela district municipality is playing a critical role in developing the childhood.
 Many programmes have been planned in ensuring that the development is taking place.
-The municipality will continue in the 2017/2018 financial with the following programmes:
+The municipality will continue in the 2018/2019 financial year with their programmes.